teoks0199/tp/docs/UserGuide.md

 #### 4.2.5 Editing a specific stall : `edit-stall` <a id="editing-a-stall"></a>

-You can use this command to edit an existing stall, and update its name, location.
+You can use this command to edit an existing stall, and update its name and/or location.
 If the stall has a review, you may edit its rating and/or description.

 **Format:**